Read Time: 10 minutes

 - Skin permeability (the higher Rogaine’s penetration, the better the hair recovery)

-- Gene variants that help regulate blood pressure, potassium ion channels, and even collagen remodeling
+- Gene variants that might help regulate blood pressure, potassium ion channels, or even collagen remodeling

 But this is just one reason.
 That’s not all that’s going on.